Solar power may be on the verge of becoming a great deal cheaper, more efficient, and longer lasting with a spray-on solar power material.

 One of the most common types of CSP systems uses more than 100,000 reflective mirrors to aim sunlight at a tower that has been spray painted with a light absorbing black paint material.
 The material maximizes sun light absorption and minimizes the loss of light that would bounce off in the form of infrared radiation.

-The UC San Diego team has spent the last three years using their combined expertise to develop, optimize, and characterize a new material for this type of solar power material.
+The UC San Diego team has spent three years using their combined expertise to develop, optimize, and characterize a new material for this type of solar power material.

 “We wanted to create a material that absorbs sunlight [and] doesn’t let any of it escape.
 We want the black hole of sunlight,” said Sungho Jin, a professor in the department of Mechanical and Aerospace Engineering at UC San Diego Jacobs School of Engineering.